-- Provide oversight, advice and counsel to the project manager on the conduct and requirements of the development phase. - Verify that the budget is sufficient to meet the needs of the project and project business risks are identified and mitigation plans are made. - ❖ Verify that actual expenses are in accordance with the budget plan.
+- Provide oversight, advice and counsel to the project manager on the conduct and requirements of the development phase. - Ensure that issues related to staffing, workforce, or other HR areas have been addressed.

 - Participate in the Validation Readiness Review as appropriate to your subject matter expertise and if requested by the National Center's IR Governance Plan or by the Project Manager. - Validation Readiness Review purpose is to: - 1.
-Ensure that the software has completed thorough unit/module/software integration testing - Ensure that software is ready for turnover to the formal, controlled test environment where validation testing will be conducted - The Independent Verification & Validation Assessment is conducted by an independent third party to: - 1.
+Ensure that the software has completed thorough unit/module/software integration testing - 2.
+Ensure that software is ready for turnover to the formal, controlled test environment where validation testing will be conducted - The Independent Verification & Validation Assessment is conducted by an independent third party to: - 1.
 Provide management with an independent perspective on the full scope of project activities, from planning through implementation - 2.
 Identify potential improvements that may not be apparent to those working directly on the project - 3.
 Identify problems before they occur and thus avoid loss and minimize the cost of any necessary corrective action

-- Participate in the Development Stage Gate Review if requested by the National Center's IR Governance Plan and as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - Does the solution (Business Product) satisfy the requirements established and refined during the Requirements and Design Phases? - 2.
+- ❖ Participate in the Development Stage Gate Review if requested by the National Center's IR Governance Plan and as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - 1.
+Does the solution (Business Product) satisfy the requirements established and refined during the Requirements and Design Phases? - 2.
 Does the Test Plan ensure that all test cases will be adequately evaluated and executed, and system tested to ensure requirements are met? - 3.
 Are the information security plans and risk assessments complete and in compliance with regulatory requirements?